igordall/EPFL_IKEA/README.md

 ### Logistic Regression

-We chose Logistic Regression as our initial method to explore the prediction of sentence difficulties using machine learning.
-This model is known for its computational efficiency, which allows for quick training and prediction times.
-It works by converting sentences into numerical data that the algorithm uses to predict difficulty levels.
-One of the major strengths of Logistic Regression is its interpretability; it provides clear insight into how each feature (regression coefficient) impacts the prediction of sentence difficulty.
+We selected Logistic Regression as our initial method to explore predicting sentence difficulties using machine learning.
+This model stands out for its computational efficiency, facilitating swift training and prediction processes.
+Logistic Regression operates by first converting sentences into numerical form—specifically, by creating features based on the characteristics of the sentences, such as word frequency, sentence length, and syntax complexity.
+The model then applies these numerical features to a logistic function, which estimates the probability that a sentence belongs to a particular difficulty category.
+A significant strength of Logistic Regression is its interpretability; it provides clear insights by showing how each feature’s weight (regression coefficient) influences the predicted difficulty level, allowing for easier adjustments and understanding of the model's decisions.

 We split the training data using an 80/20 ratio, with 80% used for training the model and the remaining 20% for testing.
 The results, as shown in the table above, reflect this setup.
 The regression model slightly outperforms other traditional models, but it only moderately succeeds in accurately determining sentence difficulties, achieving Precision and Recall rates of 44% and 45%, respectively.
 This means the model correctly predicts sentence difficulty 44% of the time and accurately identifies 45% of all actual difficult sentences.